walcht/walcht/about.md

 In a hurry?
 Consider reading the more compact, public [CV][resume] version.

+**In case you are an HR reading this then, please, read my resume in detail BEFORE sending me any job offers.
+Do not waste anyone's time by sending an "are you interested?" request after which you figure out that my set of skill don't actually match.
+That is unprofessional, disrespectful, and plain harmful.**

 I am a software engineer specializing in the domain of computer graphics (i.e., writing or dealing with programs/tools/APIs for the purpose of rendering) and high performance computing (i.e., multi-threading, parallel programming, etc.).